How does my age affect my earnings-related daily allowance?

 Additional days – unemployment path to retirement

 If you were born between 1961 and 1962 you may be entitled to additional days if you turned 62 years of age before reaching the maximum daily allowance payment period.
-You must also have a minimum of five years of employment history in pension-insured work in the 20 years prior to meeting the working condition.

 If you were born in 1963 you may be entitled to additional days if you turned 63 years of age before reaching the maximum daily allowance payment period.
-You must also have a minimum of five years of employment history in pension-insured work in the 20 years prior to meeting the working condition.

 If you were born in 1964 you may be entitled to additional days if you turned 64 years of age before reaching the maximum daily allowance payment period.
-You must also have a minimum of five years of employment history in pension-insured work in the 20 years prior to meeting the working condition.

 If you were born in 1965 or after, you are not entitled to additional days.